jccrosby/smart-ai-adoption/slides.md

 - Defined success metrics.

 <!--
-- Step Number 1 - Learn: You'll need to understand AI capabilities and limitations relative to your goals.
+- Step Number 1 - Learn: You're gaining a solid understanding of your goals and the AI tools can help to achieve those goals.
+- This step is where you're
+  - Understanding the your specific landscape
+  - and creating your plan

-Which means you're going to need to:
+That means you're going to:

- 1. Identify pain points in your process, problems you need to solve, etc.
+ 1. Identify the bottlenecks, pain points, and problems in your process or workflows.
- 2. Looking for AI tools and advancements that could be used to solve those problems.
+ 2. Research AI tools and advancements that could be used to solve those problems.
- 3. Assess team skills
+ 3. Looks at your team and assess their skills
  4. Evaluate the data you have and data you think you need
  5. Consider ethical and security implications
- 6. And finally you need ot define goals for experiments
+ 6. And finally you need ot define goals for experiment - those goals should be "SMART"
-    1. Specific
-    2. Measurable
-    3. Achievable
-    4. Relevant
-    5. Time-bound

-Once you done all that you should have:
+    1. Specific, Measurable, Achievable, Relevant, Time-bound

+So the output of all this work is:

-1. Prioritized use cases
+1. Prioritized list of use cases
 2. Assessment of your readiness
-3. And defined success metrics
+3. And defined metrics for success

-- The goal is to identify those specific areas where AI can add value.
-- This step is where you're
-  - Understanding the your specific landscape
-  - and creating your plan
 -->

 ---